Teamwork makes the Dreamwork

 1) Compelling Team Purpose

 Having a clear team vision is probably the most important thing for any team.
 This might be the same as the business vision statement, but if it’s a bigger organization, you need a specific team vision as well.
 The idea here is not to get too complicated, but to bring everyone together with a common purpose – something that’s motivating and somehow aligns with individuals’ goals.
 Use simple language that inspires the team to pull together for something bigger than themselves!
+An example of this is Offeo, a drag and drop video creation platform.
+They have set a vision of building the world’s simplest animated video maker platform.

 For teamwork online, creating and consistently communicating a team purpose is especially important.
 Often team members are removed from the outcome of their work, so they need reminding of the goal and the impact of their work.